 A Notice to Vacate may be served if either of the following occur:

-A Notice to Vacate must give 14 clear days' notice.
-An example of 14 clear days' would be a Notice served on the 1st of the month with advise to the tenant to vacate by the 16th of the month.
+A Notice to Vacate due to a breach of the RTA must give 14 clear days notice.
+An example of 14 clear days would be a Notice served on the 1st of the month with advice to the tenant to vacate by the 16th of the month.

 To be valid, a Notice to Vacate must also contain:

-If the notice is not filled out completely and all the information included then it will be invalid and the tenancy will not be ended.
+If the notice does not contain all this included information, then it will be invalid and the tenancy will not be ended.

 If the tenant has not vacated the property after getting a notice you can make an application to the Court for vacant possession.
 To be valid the application must be served on the tenant a reasonable time before the Court hears the Application.